lkesteloot/unsong/test.md

 # Part 1

-## And Ololon Said, Let Us Descend Also, And Let Us Give Ourselves To Death In Ulro Among The Transgressors
+## [SHORTENED And Ololon Said, Let Us Descend Also...]And Ololon Said, Let Us Descend Also, And Let Us Give Ourselves To Death In Ulro Among The Transgressors

 [blockquote]
 The claim that the Talmudic sages were great kabbalists is a historical error.
 Most sages make no mention of the kabbalistic tradition at all.
 Shimon bar Yochai, who lived in a cave and composed 1700 pages of kabbalistic texts, is an exception and should be considered separately.